yakkomajuri/certfy-me/README.md

 Certfy is a blockchain-based one-stop shop for creating, managing, storing and authenticating documents.
 Built with a strong focus on trustlessness and modularity, the platform acts as a facilitator of the interaction between its users and the Ethereum chain, rather than an intermediary.

+The aim of Certfy is to act as a digital notary, helping cut down costs of registering and authenticating documents, a necessity for Intellectual Property and contracts, for example.
+While it focuses primarily on documents, it can authenticate any type of file, from *.pdf* to *.mp3*.
+Additionally, Certfy aims to provide a service that encompasses the full lifecycle of a document, making use of an intuitive UX and feature-rich dashboard to allow users to also create and store documents in a simple and trustless way.

 Certfy's features:

 1. **Simple authentication**: Verification of the authenticity of any file type.